projectriff/projectriff.io/docs/v0.4/getting-started/docker-for-mac.md

   --tail
 ```

-After the function is created, you can get the built image by listing functions.
+After the function is created, you can see the built image by listing functions.

 ```sh
 riff function list